QROWD/KGE/README.md

 The best model generated after the cross-validation execution will be exported in the main folder with the name `model.txt`.
 To evaluate a new data, you should call the prediction function with the test data:

 ```
-python run.py prediction --data bicycleparking
+python run.py prediction --data wn18k.txt
 ```
-The output is a table called out.csv with the associated probability of each triple.
+The output is a table called `out.csv` with the associated probability of each triple.

 ## Add more data